AdithyaR7/ROS2-SLAM/README.md

 ## World & Robot
 **Robot Configuration:**
 - Differential drive base with caster wheel
-- 2D 360° LiDAR (Hokuyo simulation, 720 samples, 10m range) for SLAM
+- 2D 360° LiDAR (Hokuyo simulation) for SLAM
-- RealSense D435 depth camera (simulated, 640x480 RGB-D) for object perception
+- RealSense D435 depth camera (simulated, 640x480 RGB-D) for object detection and depth measurements
-- Compact indoor navigation platform
+- Compact indoor navigation platform - pre-made environment for proof of concept

 **Simulation Environment:**
 Modified TurtleBot3 house world with closed environment - the original door opening has been sealed with a wall to create a fully enclosed space.
 This ensures the robot can build a complete map without boundary issues and provides a realistic indoor setting with furniture and obstacles at appropriate scale for the robot's camera height.